mendix/docs/content/appstore/app-services/3d-viewer.md

 	* On **Event** tab, by binding a boolean type attribute to **Save** property, you will be able to obtain save status of the markup image after user click the Save button on the markup builder's panel, and add custom actions, such as show pop up message, to it.
 When the attribute values changes to `true`, it means the markup image associated with model is successfully saved in Mendix file storage; when the attribute value is `false`, it means the save is not successful.
 By setting **Action**, you can choose to trigger an action based on the value of **Save** status.
     ![markup-events](attachments/3d-viewer/markup-events.jpg)

 * **Measurement** - Place it inside of a Container3D widget, a Viewer widget should be present in the same Container3D widget so you can use measurement options provided in Measurement widget to perform measurement on the model.
 No specific configuration is needed.
-With this widget, you can add, delete and clear sections planes to the model on your desired direction axis and clipping mode.
+With this widget, you can measure distance, length, radius, area, angle of a part or between parts .
 For details on how to perform measurement on a 3D model.
 Please see [Perform 3D Measurement](#72-perform-3d-measurement)

 #### 4.6.3 Toolbar widgets

 These widgets do not require additional configuration.
-Simply place them in a **Container3D** widget with the accompanying **Viewer** widget.
+Simply place them within a **Container3D** widget with the accompanying **Viewer** widget.

 | Widget                           | Description                                                                                                                                                                                               |
 | -------------------------------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |